xinhuang/xinhuang.github.com/data/resume.md

 ## ***Education***

+* 2018 - M.S. in Information Security, CMU-MSIT Program, Kobe University
 * 2010 - B.S. in Computer Science, Beijing University of Posts & Telecommunications

-_Last update at Feb.
-27, 2017.
+_Last update at May.
+25, 2018.
 Latest resume can be found [here]\|[pdf]._